kaliop-uk/ezmigrationbundle/README.md

 * unlike the Doctrine Migrations Bundle, this bundle does not support rollback of changes.
 Read above for the reason.

+* if you are using the Doctrine Migrations Bundle to manage your schema, you will get spurious sql created to handle the database tables belonging to Kaliop Migrations Bundle.
+    For the moment, the best work around is to use the `filter-expression` parameter on the command-line when running `doctrine:migrations:diff` and friends, with a value of `kaliop_migrations_*`

 * if you get fatal errors when running a migration stating that a node or object has not been found, it is most likely related to how the dual-kernel works in eZPublish, and the fact that the legacy and Symfony kernels use a separate connection to the database.
 Since the migration bundle by default wraps all database changes for a migration in a